theodorhusefest/ADA-2019-project1-sovellettu-tiedon-analysoint/README.md

 We will follow these steps:

 - Get an overview of development by analyzing at world-level.
-- Look if any special products have increased/decreased in populatity.
+- Look if any special products have increased/decreased in popularity.
 - Find statistical indicators showing the differences now and in 1960.
 - Look for certain countries and areas that stand out.